NoroffFEU/development-platforms/astro-case-study.md

 ### Designed for performance

 Astro's main focus is to build fast websites.
-The approach Astro uses to achieve this is called island architecture, which Astro introduces as Astro Islands.
+The approach Astro uses to achieve this is called **island architecture**, which Astro introduces as Astro Islands.
 The general idea behind island architecture is rendering static content on the server and then implementing, “hydrating”, the page with islands of dynamic behaviour.
 Multiple different islands can exist on one page, but every island always renders in isolation.
 The benefit of this approach is mainly good performance, but also parallel loading.
 Different components can load in parallel but hydrate in isolation.
 This means that one component won't block the other from loading or having to wait for the other to load.

 ### Fully featured